raspberrypi/documentation/remote-access/ssh/rsync.md

 mkdir camera
 ```

 Look up the Pi's IP address by logging in to it and running `hostname -I`.
-In this example the Pi is creating a timelapse by capturing a photo every minute and saving the picture with a timestamp in the local folder `camera` on its SD card.
+In this example the Pi is creating a timelapse by capturing a photo every minute, and saving the picture with a timestamp in the local folder `camera` on its SD card.

-Now run the following command (replacing your own Pi's IP address):
+Now run the following command (substituting your own Pi's IP address):

 ```
 rsync -avz -e ssh pi@192.168.1.10:camera/ camera/